 When you own your own business, you’re “the decider”.
-It’s up to us, as floralpreneurs, to set the rules and boundaries for our small businesses; we say who, we say when, we say how much.
+It’s up to you, as a floralpreneur®, to set the rules and boundaries for your small business.
+I often quote from Pretty Woman, “We say who, we say when, we say how much.”

 I didn’t have a minimum when I started out….I was new!
 I couldn’t turn any business away.